Top 10 Virtual Credit & Debit cards for EU residents 2022

 Payments, transfers, and other banking operations are managed digitally, with customer support available via chat or phone.
 Virtual banking has disrupted the finance industry, giving customers 24/7 access to online transactions, as well as digital and contactless payments in stores with a virtual debit or credit card.
 What is a virtual card, you ask?
 Let me explain.

 A virtual card is just like a plastic card that you can't touch, they perform the same functions.
 There are two types of virtual cards which include virtual credit cards and virtual debit cards.
 Let's take a look at what they are and how they work.

 A virtual credit card, or VCC, is a randomized credit card number for online use.
 To learn more about how it works, check out this free credit card numbers app.
 This number connects back to your main credit card account.
 VCCs can be closed without having to close your main account.
 Think of a VCC as a ‘ throw-away’ version of your real credit card.

 You won’t earn interest for your money, and VCCs do not improve your credit score.
 That also means that VCCs don’t harm your credit score.

 There are several different providers of VCCs.
-Though some internet vendors do not accept payment through VCC and transactions with VCCs can be slow, these virtual credit cards are actually quite versatile in most scenarios.
+Though some internet vendors do not accept payment through VCC and transactions with VCCs can be slow, these virtual credit cards are quite versatile in most scenarios.